 Some dogs like digging.
 Provide an area where your dog can dig or use a children’s calm shell pool as a sandpit.
 Hide bones, treats and toys to encourage digging in this area.

-Get a shallow plastic children’s calm and make sure your dog can easily get out!
+Get a shallow plastic children’s clam and make sure your dog can easily get out!
 You can also put some of the floating toys in there.

 Are another great toy where you can place dried food.